apache/trafficserver/doc/admin-guide/plugins/collapsed_forwarding.en.rst

 However, the Open Read Retry can not help with the concurrent requests that hit (1.1) above, jumping to (3) directly.
 Only one such request will be able to obtain the exclusive write lock and all other requests are leaked upstream.
-This is where, the recently developed ATS feature Open Write Fail Action will help.
+This is where, the recently developed Traffic Server feature Open Write Fail Action will help.
 The feature detects the write lock failure and can return a stale copy for a Cache Revalidation or a 5xx status code for a Cache Miss with a special internal header
 <@Ats-Internal> that allows a TS plugin to take other special actions
 depending on the use-case.